Forecasting May 26, 2026 · 5 min read · All posts

 3. Floor the seasonal value at the standard one

-This is the safety net.
-The seasonal calculation is a best estimate; it shouldn't drag your reorder point below the trailing average, only above it when the season warrants.
-If your seasonal projection comes in lower than the standard, use the standard.
+The seasonal calculation is a best estimate, and a best estimate can be wrong low.
+It should only push your reorder point above the trailing average when the season warrants, never below it.
+If the seasonal projection comes in under the standard, use the standard.

 What this looks like in practice

 In Stocura, every SKU has two reorder points side by side: Standard (the textbook trailing-average number) and Seasonal (the lead-time-window-aware number).
-When seasonal is higher, the dashboard uses seasonal as the trigger — you get the alert earlier going into peak.
+When seasonal is higher, the dashboard uses seasonal as the trigger, so you get the alert earlier going into peak.
 When seasonal isn't materially different, the standard wins.

-For a Mother's Day-heavy SKU at Personalised Favours, the difference looks like this:
+For a Mother's Day-heavy SKU in our own range, the difference looks like this:

 Stocura uses 26.
 We get the alert with three weeks of buffer instead of three days.